 Bilateral economic and trade relationship

-Taiwan was Australia's 6th largest merchandise export market and 14th-largest source of merchandise imports in 2012.
-Australia's merchandise exports to Taiwan in 2012 were worth A$8 billion.
-Major exports were coal, iron ore, copper and aluminium.
-Imports from Taiwan were worth A$3.7 billion in 2012.
+Taiwan was Australia's 6th largest merchandise export market and 14th-largest source of merchandise imports for the 2012-2013 financial year.
+Australia's merchandise exports to Taiwan in the 2012-2013 financial year were worth A$7.5 billion.
+Major exports were coal, iron ore, aluminium and crude petroleum.
+Imports from Taiwan were worth A$3.8 billion in the 2012-2013 financial year.
 Key imports include telecommunications, refined petroleum, cycles, and computers.
 Australia's prominence in the supply of resources and primary products to Taiwan, and the significant value of Taiwan's high-technology exports to Australia, underpin the complementary nature of the trading relationship between the two economies.

 In 2012, Australia was the fourth-largest exporter of agricultural products to Taiwan, the most important items being beef, wheat and dairy.
 Australian food and lifestyle products are increasingly popular in Taiwan, with medicaments, including items such as vitamins and health supplements, becoming a major export item worth A$408 million in 2012.

-Two-way services trade totalled A$890 million in 2012 (A$624 million in Australian exports to Taiwan and A$266 million in imports from Taiwan).
-Taiwan is a major tourism and education market for Australia and Taiwan and Australia have a mutual working holiday maker (WHM) arrangement (and in 2012 there were 22,030 WHM visa holders from Taiwan).
+Two-way services trade totalled A$957 million in the 2012-2013 financial year (A$647 million in Australian exports to Taiwan and A$310 million in imports from Taiwan).
+Taiwan is a major tourism and education market for Australia and Taiwan and Australia have a mutual working holiday maker (WHM) arrangement (and as at 30 June 2013 there were 25,272 WHM visa holders from Taiwan).

 Two-way foreign investment is showing signs of growth, albeit from a low base.
 Taiwan investment in Australia was A$5 billion in 2012.
 There have been a number of recent announcements of Taiwanese investments, including in Australian resources projects.
 In 2012, Taiwan’s CPC Corporation announced it would take a 5 per cent equity stake in Shell’s Prelude floating LNG project in the Browse Basin, with the deal finalised in February 2013.
+Taiwan’s largest private company, Formosa Plastics Groups, is also a significant investor in Australia’s resource sector, having committed to invest A$1.26 billion into the Pilbara region with Fortescue Metals Group in August 2013.
 Australian investment in Taiwan in 2012 stood at A$3.7 billion.
 The largest Australian investors are the Macquarie Group and ANZ.
 Macquarie has a stake in one of Taiwan's leading cable and digital TV operators – Taiwan Broadband Communications, and also has investments in wind farms and container terminals.
 ANZ has been in Taiwan since 1980 and was the largest foreign investor in Taiwan in 2012 investing $333 million to upgrade its retail banking operation from a branch to a subsidiary.

 Australian trade and investment strategies